National Society for Certified

 How Much is Tuition and What Topics Are Covered?

-Tuition is $350 and that includes your first year of membership to the NSCHEA.
+Tuition is $450 and that includes your first year of membership to the NSCHEA and your FLIR One Gen 3 Thermal Camera.
 There is no requirement to take redundant continuing education like most other organizations require.
 Members agree to adhere to the Society's Code of Ethics which includes your agreement to stay connected and keep abreast of industry news & technology updates.
 Topics include: interview questions for your client, expectations, determining current energy usage, what to look for with past utility usage, types of HVAC systems, implications of back-drafting, combustion air concerns, understanding insulation and vapor barriers, lighting considerations, locating air leaks, terminology used by energy audit professionals, Department of Energy and related agency guidelines used nationwide, depressurization considerations, understanding heating degree days & making adjustments, types of insulation, voltage drop considerations, using infrared technology, and much more.
 Our program covers everything you need from soup to nuts.
 If you're a home inspector, it's the most efficient upgrade you can make to your list of credentials that will immediately add to your bottom line (dollar for dollar).
 The fact that you have the credential will definitely get you more home inspections (nationwide surveys have shown that inspectors with more credentials earn more than those with less).
 Without this (and any other designations your prominent competition may have that you don't), you could be losing home inspection business and not even know it.

 What Benefits Do I Get By Completing Your Program Over Others Online?